ms-coder/Interview-Preparation-Exercises/interview-questions.md

 ## How the exception handling is done in C#?

+With "try...catch" block

+<pre><code>
+try {

+} catch (Exception ex)
+{

+} filanlly
+{

+}
+</code></pre>

+If in try block an exception is thrown, the catch block is executed.

 ## Can we execute multiple catch blocks in C#?

+* We can have multiple catch blocks, but only one of them is executed.
+* Since C# 6 we have also exception filters: catch (Exception e) when (MyFilter(e))

 ## Why to use “finally” block in C#?

+Finaly block is executed in both cases (exception was thrown / exception wasn't thrown), it is helpfull for eleminating/release connections to databases or I/O ressources.

 ## What is the difference between “finalize” and “finally” methods in C#?

+Finalize allows an object to try to free resources and perform other cleanup operations before it is reclaimed by garbage collection.

 ## What is the difference between “throw ex” and “throw” methods in C#?

 ## Can we have only “try” block without “catch” block in C#?

+Yes, but only with finally block

 ## List out two different types of errors in C#?